datawire/reference-infrastructure-fabric/README.md

 3. `git checkout master -- bin/`

 After running those commands you should be in the `example/fabric` branch and the tools from the [bin/](bin/) directory on the `master` branch will be available for use.

-### Bootstrapping AWS

-Before we begin a couple things need to be done on the AWS account.

-1. Get an AWS IAM user and API credentials

-  Follow [Bootstrapping AWS](docs/aws_bootstrap.md) for instructions on setting up an AWS user or skip this step if you already have a user setup.

-2. Get a domain name for use with the fabric

-  Follow [Bootstrapping Route 53](docs/route53_bootstrap.md) for instructions on setting up Route 53 properly or skip this step if you already have a domain setup.

 ### Configure the Fabric name, DNS, region and availability zones